k0sproject/k0s/docs/airgap-install.md

 #### 1. Create OCI bundle

-To create an OCI bundle, use the same computer architecture (x86-64, ARM64, ARMv7) as you'll have in the target system, because the OCI bundles are build specifically for certain architecture.
+To create an OCI bundle, use the same processor architecture (x86-64, ARM64, ARMv7) as on the target system, because the OCI bundles are built specifically for each architecture.

 k0s supports only uncompressed image bundles.